0xPlatinum/Neoannophobia/README.md

 And we get a response!
 Now that we can effectively interact with the service, lets try to use our dictionary to auto-submit these winning moves.
-To do that, we need to reference what the we recieved was and send that day.
+To do that, we need to reference what the month we recieved was and send that day.
 IE: If we recieve January, send January 20, if we recieve February, send February 21, etc etc.
 However, one issue comes to mind.
 Remember the rule that we cant go back in the past?
 Well, we know the machine can response with *any* day from January, including dates above January 20th.
 So what now?
 Is it lost, over, doomed?
 No!
 We still have hope!